(aka "Have I packed everything?!")

 Tripod - I only ever use my tripod at night or in the early morning.
 Essential for those wonderful light-trail shots (that so many like me try to achieve and fail miserably every year), if you can find somewhere without fencing in the way.
 Only carry it around if you have to - otherwise leave it tucked away (safely locked up) in the car if you can - like the camera bag, they get very heavy when you've been carrying them for a few hours.

-Monopod - I don't much care for the things myself (although I have one), but they're much easier to lug around than a tripod and can come in handy for that extra little bit of steadiness, particularly if your camera is sporting a long zoom or early in the morning as the sun comes up when there's not so much light around.
+Monopod - I don't much care for the things myself (although I have several), but they're much easier to lug around than a tripod and can come in handy for that extra little bit of steadiness, particularly if your camera is sporting a long zoom or early in the morning as the sun comes up when there's not so much light around.
+My lighter monopod is also great for raising up my iPhone on an attachment with a remote control for elevated video.

 Torch - What?
 I hear you say?
 Yes, pretty essential, actually.
 A small Maglite is extremely useful for reading the display on your camera in the middle of the night (without using up your battery on the backlight).
 And for finding your way in the dark to and from the car park at Mulsanne!

-Toothbrush/toothpaste - After a couple of nights on an endless diet of burgers, merguez, frites, beer, wine and Gitanes, believe me, you'll be desperate to brush your teeth!
+Toothbrush/toothpaste - After a couple of nights on an endless diet of burgers, merguez, frites, beer and wine believe me, you'll be desperate to brush your teeth!

 Spare specs - if you're like me and can't see your nose in front of your face without your specs, make sure you take a spare pair - along with your sunglasses - well, we need to be optimistic, don't we?!

-Radio and headphones - another essential item, for listening to my mate Paul Truswell on Radio Le Mans.
+Radio and headphones - another essential item for listening to my mate Paul Truswell on Radio Le Mans.
 In 2011 I invested in some Elvex Quietunes headphones with built in radio.
-Absolutely fantastic and still going strong in 2017.
+Absolutely fantastic and they were still going strong in 2017 but in 2018 I bought a new pair of Honeywell Howard Leight radio ear defenders which are fantastic.
 But a small radio with earphones will do.
 If you forget, you can buy one from the RLM radio sellers at the circuit.

 And what else?
 Well, you had better not forget these:-